Updated: Apr 12, 2022

-Perhaps there are possibilities here for leading teams to 'breath' differently?
+Perhaps there are possibilities here for leading teams to 'breathe' differently?

-To catch our breath, we (that's the leaders or influencers) must take the long-term view and listen intently to how our organisation is breathing.
-We don’t want our teams to endure their work with feelings of perseverance and struggle but to have all the systems in place to support them to confidently ‘breath’.
-It is important to be able to not just run the race but to run it well, right?.
+To catch our breath, we, the leaders or influencers, must take the long-term view and listen intently to how our organisation is breathing.
+We don’t want our teams to endure their work with feelings of perseverance and struggle but to have all the systems in place to support them to confidently ‘breathe’.
+It's important to be able to not just run the race, but to run it well, right?

-I think as leaders we need to listen in ways that ask us to be brave enough to hear what is not spoken?
+I think as leaders we need to listen in ways brave enough to hear what is not spoken.
 What is not being said?
 How is my team breathing?

 So how do we create spaces where we engage with the long term view?
 Honestly, I don’t have the answer but my intuition tells me this:

-It’s ok to ‘not know’ yet put one foot in front of the other.
+It’s ok to ‘not know’ and yet put one foot in front of the other

 Its ok to run your own race in your own way.

 I wasn’t prepared for my half marathon.
-I still did it and yes it was an achievement but I am left wondering if doubt, determination, hope and gratefulness can catch my breath differently next time?
-I love these qualities but want to harness them in new ways next time.
+I still did it, and yes it was an achievement.
+I am left wondering if doubt, determination, hope and gratefulness can allow me to catch my breath differently next time.
+I love these qualities and want to harness them in new ways next time.
 I know this means I need to prepare differently than before.

-It’s OK to lead differently, do differently and find a pace in a way that allows you and your team to breath.
-The type of breath that has a coordinated stride showing that the pedagogical wellbeing of our teams is kept at the forefront.
+It’s OK to lead differently, do differently, and find a pace in a way that allows you and your team to breathe.
+The type of breath that has a coordinated stride showing the pedagogical wellbeing of our teams is kept at the forefront.

 For me, leading pedagogical practice and designing systems that support a culture of thinking and learning is like driving a car in the dark.
 You can only see as far as your headlights.
-But let’s remember you can make your whole trip that way.
+Let’s remember you can make your whole trip that way.